-From top to bottom, from La Chaux-du-Dombief to Ménétrux en Joux, the river "Le Hérisson" flows more or less peacefully:
+From the top down, from La Chaux-du-Dombief to Ménétrux en Joux, the river "Le Hérisson" will flow more or less peacefully:

-As for the Hérisson river, it is supplied by the lakes of Ilay and Bonlieu and owes its name to its origin "Yrisson" which means sacred water.
+As for the Hérisson river, it is fed by the lakes of Ilay and Bonlieu and owes its name to its origin "Yrisson" which means sacred water.

 You can reach the Saut Girard waterfall on foot, by an easy path, in 5 minutes, by parking at the Saut Girard - Lac d'Ilay car park, in the hamlet of Ilay, in the commune of La Chaux-du-Dombief.